VAT Registration in UAE – How Shuraa Tax Can Help

-In the UAE, products and services are subject to a tax known as the value added tax (VAT).
-According to Federal Tax Authority (FTA) regulations, companies with yearly revenues of more than AED 375,000 must register for VAT.
+In the UAE, products and services supplies are subject to a tax known as the value added tax (VAT).
+According to Federal Tax Authority (FTA) regulations, companies with yearly revenues of more than AED 375,000 must register for VAT on mandatory basis.

-FTA registration in the UAE refers to the process of obtaining a Tax Registration Number (TRN) from the Federal Tax Authority (FTA), which is required for businesses and individuals conducting taxable activities in the country.
-The registration process can be completed online and failure to register can result in penalties and fines.
+FTA registration in the UAE refers to the process of obtaining a Tax Registration Number (TRN) from the Federal Tax Authority (FTA), which businesses and individuals require to conduct taxable activities in the country.
+The registration process is available online and failure to register can result in penalties and fines.

 Documents Required for VAT Registration in UAE

 Businesses must provide all the necessary documentation for VAT Registration in UAE to get the Tax Registration Number (TRN).
-To register online for VAT registration, the following documentation is required:
+To register online for VAT registration, business entities need the following documentation:

 • Company contacts information.
 (P.O.
 Box and full address, including building & neighborhood);

-• Memorandum of Association (MOA) — optional for single-entity establishments;
+• Memorandum of Association (MOA) — optional for single-entity establishments (mainland);

-• Contact info for the individual who is worried.
+• Contact information for the individual who is representative.
 (Cell phone number, title, and email address);

-The Federal Tax Administration (FTA) will receive all the paperwork needed for VAT registration through an online approach.
-After submitting an online VAT registration application in the UAE, it will take the FTA between two and three working weeks to assess the application and provide the Tax Registration Number (TRN).
+Then, the Federal Tax Authorities (FTA) will receive all the paperwork needed for VAT registration through an online approach.
+After submitting an online VAT registration application in the UAE, it will take the FTA between twenty working days to assess the application and provide the Tax Registration Number (TRN).
+In case the FTA needs additional information, there is a provision to extend the timeframe.

 Determine Your VAT Obligation: